basho-labs/little_riak_book/en/02-concepts.md

 <aside id="acid" class="sidebar"><h3>Distributed Relational is Not Exempt</h3>

 You may have wondered why we don't just distribute a standard relational database.
-After all, MySQL has the ability to cluster, and it's ACID (*Atomic*, *Consistent*, *Isolated*, and *Durable*), right?
+After all, MySQL has the ability to cluster, and it's ACID (<em>Atomic</em>, *Consistent*, *Isolated*, and *Durable*), right?
 Yes and no.

 A single node in the cluster is ACID, but the entire cluster is not without a loss of availability, and often worse, increased latency.
 When you write to a primary node, and a secondary node is replicated to, a network partition can occur.
 To remain available, the secondary will not be in sync (eventually consistent).
 Have you ever loaded from a backup on database failure, but the dataset was incomplete by a few hours?
 Same idea.